How Much Do You Have to Make to File Taxes?

 The Standard Deduction for single dependents who are under age 65 and not blind is the greater of:

 A dependent's income can be "unearned" when it comes from sources like dividends or interest payments.
-When a dependent's unearned income is greater than $1,250 in 2023 ($1,300 in 2024), the dependent must file a tax return.
+When a dependent's unearned income is greater than $1,350 in 2025 ($1,300 in 2024), the dependent is required to file a tax return.

 Are you required to file taxes if you don't owe?

 There are years when you might not be required to file a tax return, but you may want to do so anyway.
 If you have federal taxes withheld from your paycheck, you could potentially qualify for a tax refund.
-This is true if you didn't earn more than your Standard Deduction, and if too much money was withheld from your paycheck for taxes.
-The only way you can get that tax refund is to file a tax return.
+This is true if you didn't earn more than your Standard Deduction, or if too much money was withheld from your paycheck for taxes.

 For example, say you are a single taxpayer whose only income is earnings of $2,500 from a job.
 You had $300 withheld from your paycheck for federal tax.
 In this case, you could get a refund for the entire $300 since you earned less than the Standard Deduction.